Faster parameterized algorithms for modification problems to minor-closed classes: Sketch of the algorithms

 Before going further through the definitions, let us provide a sketch of the algorithms claimed in \autoref{@sensations}, \autoref{@communicated} and \autoref{@swineherds}.
 As mentioned in the introduction, \autoref{@sensations} can be seen as a generalization of the algorithm of~\cite{SauST21kapiII} that solves {\sc $\Fcal$-M-Vertex Deletion} in the particular case where $\Fcal$ contains some apex-graph.
 While many techniques taken from~\cite{SauST21kapiII} remain the same, some new ingredients are needed so as to deal with the possible existence of many apices in all graphs in $\Fcal$.
 On the other hand, \autoref{@communicated} and \autoref{@swineherds} can be seen as an adaptation of \autoref{@sensations} to {\sc $\Fcal$-M-Elimination Distance}.
 Since these three algorithms follow a common streamline, we sketch all of them simultaneously while pointing out the steps where they differ.
 Moreover, the full proofs of \autoref{@sensations}, \autoref{@communicated}, and \autoref{@swineherds} are given in \autoref{@conditioned}, \autoref{@oeconomicus}, and \autoref{@stubbornly}, respectively.

 \subparagraph{Walls and flat walls.} In this paper we extensively deal with walls and flat walls, following the framework of \cite{SauST21amor}.
 Unfortunately, almost ten pages are required to provide all the technical notions to correctly present all this framework, that is necessary to use the tools developed in \cite{SauST21amor,SauST21kapiI,SauST21kapiII}.
 Thus, we only give some intuition on those definitions for the sketch of the algorithm, while the formal definitions are deferred to \autoref{@envisioning}.
 More precisely, in \autoref{@postulated}, we introduce walls and several notions concerning them (just look at \autoref{@manuscript} to understand what a wall is).
 In \autoref{@commiseratio} we provide the definitions of a rendition and a painting, which are not crucial for understanding this section.
 Using the above notions, in \autoref{@tugendlehre} we define flat walls and flatness pairs.
 There are a number of technical terms (such as tilts, influence, regular flatness pairs, ...) that are not the main focus of the sketch.
 Let us just mention that the perimeter of a flat wall of a graph $G$ separates $V(G)$ into two sets $X$ and $Y$ with $Y$ containing the wall.
 The \emph{compass} of a flat wall is $G[Y]$.
+See \autoref{figflat}: $X$ is the set of vertices in the light green part, and $Y$ the set of vertices in the pink part.

 In \autoref{@commodation} and~\autoref{@unequivocally} we define canonical partitions and the notion of bidimensionality.
 Informally speaking, a \emph{canonical partition} of a graph with respect to some wall $W$ refers to a partition of the vertex set of a graph in bags that follow the structure of a wall subgraph of the given graph; see \autoref{@aberration} for an illustration.
 The \emph{bidimensionality} of a vertex set $X$ with respect to a wall $W$ of a graph $G$ intuitively expresses the ``spread'' of a set $X$ in a $W$-canonical partition of $G$.
 The crucial idea is that a set $X$ of small bidimensionality cannot ``destroy'' a large (flat) wall too much.